oshi/oshi/FAQ.md

 Is OSHI Thread Safe?
 ========
-Short answer: Not yet, but multi-thread implementations can be constructed to avoid problems.

-Longer answer: Prior to version 4.1.0, there is no guarantee of thread safety.
-In the normal use case of OSHI (using getters to retrieve information) there will be no thread safety issues if each thread is attempting to get information from a different object.
-There are generally two ways to do this: (1) Have each thread instantiate a new instance of `SystemInfo`, or (2) have each thread deal only with access from objects not used by other threads, e.g., one thread can fetch memory information while another thread fetches Disks, and another fetches file system information.
+Short answer: Not technically because of setters in the API, but as of 4.6.0, it is for intended use.

+Longer answer: Prior to version 4.1.0, there is no guarantee of thread safety and it should not be assumed.
-Beginning in version 4.6.0, The JSR-305 `@ThreadSafe` and `@NotThreadSafe` annotations are used to document thread safety guarantees, or conditions requiring single thread usage.
+In 4.1.0 the majority of classes were made thread safe but multiple exceptions remained.
+Beginning in version 4.6.0, the code has been thoroughly audited and JSR-305 `@Immutable`, `@ThreadSafe`, and `@NotThreadSafe` annotations are used to document thread safety guarantees, or conditions requiring single thread usage.
 The following classes are not thread-safe:
  - `GlobalConfig` does not protect against multiple threads manipulating the configuration.
 These methods are intended to be used by a single thread at startup in lieu of reading a configuration file, as OSHI gives no guarantees on re-reading changed configurations.
  - `PerfCounterQuery` and `PerfCounterWildcardQuery` objects should only be used within the context of a single thread.
+These are only used internally in OSHI in these single-thread contexts and not intended for user use.
+ - Classes with setters on them are obviously not thread-safe unless the use of the setters is synchronized across threads.
+Setters will be removed in a future OSHI version.

 What minimum Java version is required?
 ========
 OSHI 3.x is compatible with Java 7, but will not see any added features.
-OSHI 4.x and 5.x (planned) require minimum Java 8 compatibility, although backporting to Java 7 would not be difficult on a fork.
+OSHI 4.x and 5.x (planned) require minimum Java 8 compatibility.
 OSHI 6.x's requirements have not yet been finalized but will likely require at least Java 11 and leverage modules.

 Which operating systems are supported?